TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 ---

-## Using the tools outisde the scope of the artifact
+## Using the tools outside the scope of the artifact

 In the paper we consider tools Storm and PAYNT, both are open source tools.
 Note that PAYNT is built on top of Storm: upon installing PAYNT, you will be able to execute Storm/PAYNT/SAYNT algorithms discussed in the paper.
 The links document the installation process for both of the tools.